 On the plus side you could make a great salary, be paid to travel all over the world, have all your accommodation and meals included, and often get some hefty tips.

-You’ll need to be fit and healthy, obtain all the relevant qualifications and licenses, get your experience up working sea hours, and get a great reputation and references.
+You’ll need to be fit and healthy, obtain all the relevant qualifications and licenses, get your experience up working sea hours, and have a great reputation and references.